ibitcy/react-stores-devtools-extension/README.md

 ## Usage

-You don't have to do anything if you use react-stores@5.\* or higher
+You don't have to do anything if you use react-stores@5.\* or higher.
+Stores attach to devtool by themselves.

+### Advices

+- Use `name` in store `options`, otherwise you will see a hashes of the store in the devtool panel
+- Use `$actionName` when you call setState to better explore store history

 ### For old versions